-Even before staying at home became required, my bed was my favorite place to be.
+Even before taking an at-home job and basically staying within my one-bedroom apartment 24/7, my bed was my favorite place to be.
 I know sleep experts warn against using your bed for much beyond, well, sleep, but I’ve found that bizarrely, I get more done if I’m writing from the confines of my queen mattress than I would at my kitchen table, mere feet from distraction in the form of a pile of dishes or an early lunch break.
 Something about rolling over in the morning and grabbing a book or my laptop feels especially languid and glamorous to me, and I’m convinced that I draft better emails when I’m still waking up and can’t overthink my punctuation use.
 I’m not alone—in one study, 80% of young professionals admitted to regularly working from bed.
 (And yes, I’ll also cop to scrolling, movie watching, and occasionally snacking between the sheets.)
-Now that quarantine has me working from home full-time, it’s been more and more difficult to rise and shine: I have fewer reasons to be groomed and dressed on any sort of schedule, and if I can be real, my serotonin takes a sucker punch whenever I open my News app.
+Now that I work from home full-time, it’s been more and more difficult to rise and shine: I have fewer reasons to be groomed and dressed on any sort of schedule, and if I can be real, my serotonin takes a sucker punch whenever I open my News app.

 What is Bedography?